-Last February 1, 2015, I ran my first 42km, the Condura Skyway Marathon.
-I was a little apprehensive because it was my first time to run a race that I think couldn’t finish.
+Last February 1, 2015, I ran my first 42km, the Condura Skyway Marathon: I Run For A Hero.
+I was a little apprehensive as it was my first time to run a race that I think couldn’t finish.
 Honestly, it was an overwhelming and humbling experience.
-Maybe one day I’ll run the race again and get my time but for now, I’m just really thankful to have done it and finished injure-free.
+Maybe one day I’ll run the race again and break my personal record but for now, I’m just really thankful to have done it and finished injure-free.

 Don’t be afraid to dream big.

 Being a big dreamer doesn’t mean that you walk around with your head in the clouds.
 It means that you’re seeking a purpose for your life and it means that you’re becoming fulfilled in the process.
 Since I started running, it is a dream to finish a full-marathon.

 There are no shortcuts to success.

 Sometimes short cuts are not worth taking.
 They may bring you quick solutions but they do not make you become a better, stronger or more skillful person.

 Eat when you are truly hungry.
 Stop when you are full.
 And if something doesn’t feel right, whether it’s pain or maybe just tightness in one certain muscle, that awareness is the first step.
 Find out ahead of time where your weaknesses are in your body before they become a problem.

 Throughout the day drink more when you’re active and on a hot day.
 Stay hydrated to fuel your performance and improve your health.

 Staying where you’re comfortable may feel safe, but pushing past your comfort zone brings more success.

 What doesn’t kill you makes you stronger.